openebi/software/README.md

 - Command `make`.
 - Upload/Program/Flash the `main.hex` into the OpenEBI board via ISP bus.

+Step 3: Connect to the board

+- To quickly connect to the board, use Putty, for example.

 ## License

 MIT License, see LICENSE.txt.